 Raymond nodded.
 “For twenty years now.”

-Beside him sat one of the newer teachers just out of college, a sweet brunette by the name of Ms. Martin.
+Beside him sat one of the newer teachers just out of college; a sweet brunette by the name of Ms. Martin.
 Though she was not old enough to have known the Reunionese, she couldn’t help but get swept away by their excited smiles and lavish formal wear.
-One by one they handed off nametags and the students broke off into the cafeteria.
-Raymond and Jeremy stood in line, exchanging polite nods and smiles with some of their old classmates.
+One by one they handed off nametags and the former students broke off into the cafeteria.
+Raymond and Jeremy stood in line, exchanging polite nods and smiles with some of Raymond’s old classmates.

 “Everyone’s gotten so old,” whispered Raymond.

 Jeremy squeezed his hip.
 “Stop it.
 You’re terrible.”

 As they stepped to the ticket table, Principal Malone’s unbreakable smile went flat.
 His eyeballs darted quickly to the clipboard with the guest list and they remained there, stuck on the paper.
 When the principal finally stole a glance he was surprised that the two had not noticed him.
 Their eyes were fixed on Ms. Martin, admiring her.

 Raymond handed her his invitation.
 “You are so pretty,” he said.